 The introduction of workplace protections can affect women's decision to enter and remain in the labor force.
-In seven economies-Cameroon, Chad, Equatorial Guinea, Gabon, Guinea-Bissau, Mauritania, and Niger-women cannot get a job without their husbands' permission.
+In six economies-Cameroon, Chad, Equatorial Guinea, Guinea-Bissau, Mauritania, and Niger-women cannot get a job without their husbands' permission.
 Only three economies-the Republic of Congo, Nigeria, and Sierra Leone-still do not prohibit discrimination based on gender in employment.
 By adopting these protections, economies can enhance women's income and job security.
 In addition, protections and remedies for cases of sexual harassment in employment are crucial for women's employment and safety.
 Sexual harassment is a common form of violence against women, and it involves the abuse of a position of power or a significant power disparity.
 In Western and Central Africa, 16 economies have legislation on sexual harassment in employment and establish criminal penalties or civil remedies (see Figure 5).
 Economies where such laws are absent include the Republic of Congo.
-Equatorial Guinea, The Gambia.
+Equatorial Guinea.
+The Gambia.
 Guinea-Bissau, Mali, and Mauritania.
-Recent reforms in this area were enacted in 2019 by Senegal, which prohibited gender discrimination in employment, and in the same year by Sierra Leone through the adoption of legislation and criminal penalties for cases of sexual harassment in employment.
+Recent reforms in this area were enacted in 2021 by Gabon, which amended the Civil Code to lift restrictions to a woman's right to get a job in the same way as a man.